-When a family divides, many issues can arise, and the decisions you make in the early weeks can have a long-term impact on you, the other party and your children.
-We have provided links, blogs, and videos below, to provide you with some of the help you may need during these difficult early days.
+When a family divides, many issues can arise.
+The decisions you make in the early weeks can have long-term impact on you, the other party and your children.
+To help, the Trust has identified a number of organisations and documents which you may find useful.

-This guide is for parents of 15-18 year olds experiencing divorce and separation in their family.
+This guide is for parents of those children aged 15-18 years, who are facing divorce and separation in the family.
 It is written to help you have a conversation with your teenager about this diﬃcult topic.

 Telephone: 03 444 111 444